ryanvarley/ExoData/readme.md

 Copyright (C) 2013 Ryan Varley

-Permission is hereby granted, free of charge, to any person obtaining a copy of this package to deal with the package without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Database, and to permit persons to whom the package is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this package to deal with the package without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the package, and to permit persons to whom the package is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the package.
 A reference to the package shall be included in all scientific publications that make use of the package.